 Heartbeat configuration

 Heartbeat can be installed on a remote server in a lightweight manner.
-You can use Heartbeat to periodically check the status of your services and determine whether they are available.
-Unlike Metricbeat, Heartbeat checks whether your services are available but Metricbeat checks whether your services are running.
+You can use Heartbeat to periodically check the status of your services and determine whether the services are available.
+Heartbeat is different from Metricbeat.
+Heartbeat checks whether your services are available but Metricbeat checks whether your services are running.

 heartbeat.monitors: